Andreus00/MetaFusion/README.md

 Check our [technical report](https://github.com/Andreus00/MetaFusion/blob/main/MetaFusion.pdf) for a 360° view of the project.

+Here you can also find the [frontend repository](https://github.com/Frklin/metafusionapp) of Metafusion

 ## Key Features:

 - Creative Exploration: Engage in an interactive environment, crafting personalized digital artworks through the combination of prompts.